 - dark chocolate flakes or drops for decorating

-- Mix all ingredients together in a mixing bowl except for the 75. g. melted dark chocolate for the sauce & the bananas.
+- Mix all the ingredients together in a mixing bowl except for the 75 grams melted dark chocolate for the sauce & the bananas.
 Mix until completely homogeneous.

 - Use a cookie cutter that has almost the same circumference as the bananas to cut the pancakes.
 One pancake should yield 16 small pancakes.

 - Stack the pancakes & bananas alternately with melted dark chocolate in every layer.